solowon27/Mongo-Mingle/README.md

 Contributions are welcome!
 If you find any issues or improvements, feel free to open a pull request.

 1. Fork the repository.
-2. Create a new branch: git checkout -b feature/your-feature-name
+2. Create a new branch: git checkout -b feature/your-feature-name,
-3. Commit your changes: git commit -m 'Add some feature' 4 .
-Push to the branch: git push origin feature/your-feature-name
+3. Commit your changes: git commit -m 'Add some feature', 4 .
+Push to the branch: git push origin feature/your-feature-name,
 5. Open a pull request.

 # License